getify/TNG-Hooks/README.md

 In this snippet, the first invocation of `askTheQuestion()` invokes the `computeMeaningOfLife()` function.
 But on the second invocation of `askTheQuestion()`, the memoized `42` output is returned without invoking `computeMeaningOfLife()`.

-In that above snippet, across both invocations, the exact same function reference to `computeMeaningOfLife` is passed to `useMemo(..)`.
-But if instead a different function reference is passed, it will always be invoked.
+In that above snippet, across both invocations, the exact same function reference of `computeMeaningOfLife` is passed to `useMemo(..)`.
+But each time a different function reference is passed, it will be invoked.

-In the following snippet, the `computeMeaningOfLife()` is a nested function -- in this case, an inline function expression -- and is thus different for each invocation of the Articulated Function `askTheQuestion()`.
+In the following snippet, the `computeMeaningOfLife()` is a nested function -- in this case, an inline function expression -- and is thus different for each invocation of `askTheQuestion()`.
 As a result, `computeMeaningOfLife()` is always invoked, defeating the whole point of memoization:

 ```js
 function askTheQuestion() {